Constants

 {usercf}

-The path to the current user's Common Files directory.
+The path to the current user's Common Files folder.
 Only Windows 7 and later supports {usercf}; if used on previous Windows versions, it will translate to the same directory as {localappdata}\Programs\Common.

 {userdesktop} & {commondesktop}